 Welcome to The Centre for Evolutionary and Functional Genomics

-The Centre for Evolutionary and Functional Genomics (CEFG) is home to 28 active research groups who use cutting-edge technology to further our understanding of complex biological systems and processes.
+The Centre for Evolutionary and Functional Genomics (CEFG) is home to 28 active research groups that use cutting-edge technology to further our understanding of complex biological systems and processes.
 The Centre for Evolutionary and Functional Genomics is at the forefront of research on non-model organisms studying gene-regulation underpinning development and behaviour, evolution of adaptive phenotypes, social organisation, and biological complexity.

 Specifically, we build on traditional model systems to transpose multi-omics approaches to non-model organisms.
 Our interdisciplinary approach combines molecular biology, microscopy, computational biology, and in vivo experiments to study biological processes from the molecular level to a macroevolutionary scale.

 Collectively, we seek to gain a functional understanding of how genomes generate the complexity of life on Earth.
-With this knowledge, we tackle the global challenges of biodiversity loss, climate change, food security, disease prevention and healthy aging.
+With this knowledge, we tackle the global challenges of biodiversity loss, climate change, food security, disease prevention and healthy ageing.

 Events